 Just don't put up with it.
 You do not have to endure the stressors alone.

-This week, I challenge you to reflect on the stressors that you may or may not have noticed that are active within you and/or your dependents from being 'on' all the time.
+I challenge you to reflect on the stressors that you may or may not have noticed that are active within you and/or your dependents from being 'on' all the time.
 Perhaps practicing some mindfulness techniques through your day will serve you.